Origin of $A$-type antiferromagnetism and chiral split magnons in altermagnetic $\alpha$-MnTe

-To compute Heisenberg exchange interactions $\Tilde{J}_{ij}$, between localized spins $\mathbf{S}_{i}=S \hat{\mathbf{S}}_{i}$, where $S=5/2$ is the spin length and $\hat{\mathbf{S}}_{i}$ denotes the spin direction; we employ an implicit approach by fitting a classical Heisenberg model $\mathcal{H}=-\sum_{i<j}J_{ij}\hat{\mathbf{S}}_{i}\cdot\hat{\mathbf{S}}_{j}$, with ${J}_{ij}=S^2\Tilde{J}_{ij}$; to the total energy derived from calculations of the electronic structure across numerous magnetic configurations~\cite{, Alaei_2023, Mosleh2023, RevModPhys.95.035004}.
-For this, we compute exchange interactions up to the 16th n.n., allowing us to capture the chiral magnon band-splitting, accurately.
+To compute Heisenberg exchange interactions $\Tilde{J}_{ij}$, between localized spins $\mathbf{S}_{i}=S \hat{\mathbf{S}}_{i}$, where $S$ is the spin length and $\hat{\mathbf{S}}_{i}$ denotes the spin direction; we employ an implicit approach, named total energy mapping, by fitting a classical Heisenberg model $\mathcal{H}=-\sum_{i<j}J_{ij}\hat{\mathbf{S}}_{i}\cdot\hat{\mathbf{S}}_{j}$, where ${J}_{ij}=S^2\Tilde{J}_{ij}$ are normalized Heisenberg exchange interactions, to the total energy derived from calculations of the electronic structure across numerous magnetic configurations~\cite{, Alaei_2023, Mosleh2023, RevModPhys.95.035004}.
+For this, we compute exchange interactions up to the 16th n.n., allowing us to capture the chiral magnon band-splitting accurately.
 To optimize computational efficiency, we select the minimal supercell that effectively captures all relevant exchange interactions.
 For this purpose, we apply the SUPERHEX method~\cite{superhex}, recently introduced by some of us.
 Using SUPERHEX, we obtain a supercell with just 34 Mn atoms.
 In contrast, a conventional approach would require a much larger supercell of $5\times5\times4$, which contains 200 Mn atoms.
+Our approach has thus enabled a speedup of two to three orders of magnitude.

 At ambient pressure, we use approximately 60 unique magnetic configurations and apply a least-squares fitting to the Heisenberg Hamiltonian model.
-Under a compressive pressure of 15 GPa, however, achieving convergence in exchange interactions requires about 120 magnetic configurations.
+However, under a compressive pressure of 15 GPa, achieving convergence in exchange interactions requires about 120 magnetic configurations.
 In our DFT calculations, we neglect relativistic spin-orbit coupling effects to concentrate on the primary exchange interactions.